MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/prepare-server-sharepoint.md

 2. Specify this server as the database server for the configuration database, and *Contoso\SharePoint* as the database access account for SharePoint to use.

-3. Specify a password as the farm security passphrase (it will not be used later in this lab environment).
+3. Create a password for the farm security passphrase.

 4. When the configuration wizard completes configuration task 10 of 10, click Finish and a web browser will open.